Peter Rosenblatt, PhD

 Dr. Rosenblatt draws on mixed methods to conduct his research.
 He has conducted interview studies with low-income families and youth in Baltimore and Mobile, Alabama, and is currently working on a National Science Foundation sponsored study that explores how moving from public housing to the suburbs affects access to schooling opportunities for low-income families and children.
 He has published in City & Community, Annals of the American Academy of Political and Social Science, and Teachers College Record, and has discussed his research at the Annie E. Casey Foundation and the Department of Housing and Urban Development.
 His report on the impact of the foreclosure crisis on families in Baltimore city was presented at a congressional hearing.

 Johns Hopkins University, Baltimore, 2011

 Wesleyan University, Middletown, CT, 2002

 DeLuca, Stefanie, Philip Garboden and Peter Rosenblatt.
-Forthcoming, 2013.
-“Maintaining Segregation: How Housing Policies Shape the Residential Trajectories of Low Income Minority Families.”
-Annals of the American Academy of Political and Social Science.
-Special Volume, Rethinking Urban Disadvantage: The Role of Systems, Institutions, and Organizations (Mario Small and Scott Allard, Eds.).
+2013.
+“Maintaining Segregation: How Housing Policies Shape the Residential Trajectories of Low-Income Minority Families.”
+ANNALS of the American Academy of Political and Social Science 647(1) 268 – 299.